telerik/kendo-ui-core/docs/web/pivotgrid/overview.md

 ### Existing Instances

-Refer to an existing an existing PivotGrid instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+Refer to an existing PivotGrid instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, use the [PivotGrid API](/api/web/pivotgrid) to control its behavior.

 The example below demonstrates how to access an existing PivotGrid instance.